kongnet/mbig/README.md

 # mbig

-- code only 100 rows
+- code only 100 lines.
-- easy bigdecimal use bigInt
+- easy bigDecimal use bigInt.
-- use Big.JS's tests pass all add,sub,mul. div RM only truncation mode
+- use Big.JS's tests pass all add,sub,mul. div RM only truncation mode,support dp setting.
+- integer e+21, decmail e-7, use Scientific notation.
-- Performance is twice of xx
+- Performance is twice of xx.

 > npm i mbig